Announcing limited-time price promotion for i3en.metal hosts

 VMware will offer VMware Federal Global Support Services (GSS) and a Customer Success team support for select customers.
 Customers with active SaaS Production Support will be able to contact support via phone at 1-877-869-2730.

 VMware is responsible for the SDDC software components and the IaaS infrastructure resources.
 Customers are responsible for their virtual machines and applications running on the service.
-More details can be found in the VMware Cloud on AWS GovCloud Service Description.
+More details can be found in the VMware Cloud on AWS GovCloud (US) Service Description.

 VMware provides a 24x7 command center that supports the service along with site reliability teams and engineering teams that are on-call supporting the service.
 Service operational readiness and live service operations and support are key activities for the service teams.
 VMware will actively monitor and maintain the SDDC components and IaaS infrastructure to ensure customers receive a high‐quality service experience.
 In addition, fleet SDDC lifecycle management will enable efficient and reliable operations at scale.